 Any web camera may be used for astrophotography, some cameras however, perform better than others.
-Two of the most popular models are the Logitech Pro 4000 and the Philips SPC900NC, both of which are equipped with CCD sensors that produce far better images than other cameras of the same class, equipped with the lesser sensitive CMOS sensors.
+Two of the most popular models are the Logitech Pro 4000 and the Philips SPC900NC, both of which are equipped with CCD sensors that produce far better images than other cameras of the same class, equipped with the less sensitive CMOS sensors.

 Images may be captured using 2 different imaging techniques: (1) prime focus method and (2) eyepiece projection method.
 Details about each method and the accessories needed are described below.